Decoupling Vector Data and Index Storage for Space Efficiency: Design

 \subsection{Hierarchical Storage Layouts}

-To support efficient search on variable-sized compressed vector data, \sysname proposes {\em hierarchical storage layouts} for vector data and auxiliary index metadata, so as to enable efficient random access and updates to variable-size compressed data.
+\sysname introduces hierarchical storage layouts for vector data and auxiliary index metadata to enable efficient random access and updates to variable-size compressed data.

-\paragraph{Segment-level vector data organization.} As shown in Figure~\ref{fig:vector_storage}, \sysname organizes vector data into {\em segments}, each represented as a file with a fixed capacity for the maximum number of vectors.
-A segment is initially mutable and uncompressed, accepting new vectors via append-only writes in a log-structured manner.
-Once a segment reaches its capacity, it is sealed and becomes immutable, and a background thread compresses the immutable segment to a smaller size.
-Each segment file has an ID starting from 0, and vector IDs are mapped to a specific segment file by dividing the vector ID by the capacity.
-During updates, \sysname triggers asynchronous threads to free the invalid vectors when the stale data volume in a segment exceeds a predefined threshold (see \S\ref{subsec:update} for details).
-This enables \sysname to reclaim free space from segments and reduce write amplification, instead of rewriting the entire index during updates as in DiskANN \cite{singh21}.
+\para{Segment-level vector data organization.} As shown in Figure~\ref{fig:vector_storage}, \sysname organizes vector data into fixed-capacity {\em segment} files to bound the maximum number of vectors being stored.
+A segment is initially mutable and accepts new vectors via log-structured writes.
+Once a segment reaches capacity, it is sealed and made immutable; a background thread pool then compresses it in parallel.
+Segment IDs start from 0, and a given vector ID is mapped to its segment by integer division of the vector ID by the segment capacity.
+During updates, \sysname asynchronously frees invalid vectors once the stale data volume in a segment exceeds a predefined threshold (\S\ref{subsec:update}), reclaiming space without rewriting the entire index as in prior work \cite{singh21}.

-Each compressed segment is further divided into {\em chunks}, each with a fixed capacity for holding the maximum number of vectors.
-Within each chunk, vectors are organized into multiple physical disk {\em blocks} (4\,KiB each), representing the minimum I/O units, and are sorted by IDs.
-To identify a target block for a given vector ID, \sysname maintains chunk-level metadata, including the offset of the first block in the chunk (4~bytes), number of blocks (4~bytes), boundary vector IDs for all blocks (4~bytes each), and a base vector (equal in size to a full-precision vector) for delta compression (\S\ref{subsec:compression}). \sysname also stores all chunk-level metadata for each segment in a separate disk file, so that it can load all chunk metadata into memory during system startup without scanning the entire segment and allow fast lookups.

-\sysname stores block-level metadata on disk within each block's header, specifying the number of vectors and their cumulative compressed sizes, and compressed vector data in the block's tail.
-To retrieve a vector, \sysname queries the in-memory chunk-level metadata to locate the target block, issues a single disk read for the block, and decompresses the target vector.
+Each compressed segment is subdivided into fixed-capacity {\em chunks}.
+In each chunk, vectors are packed into 4\,KiB physical disk blocks, the minimum I/O units, and sorted by IDs.
+To locate the block containing a given vector ID, \sysname maintains in-memory chunk-level metadata, including the offset of the chunk's first block (4~bytes), the number of blocks (4~bytes), the boundary vector IDs of all blocks (4~bytes each), and a base vector for delta compression (\S\ref{subsec:compression}).
+All chunk-level metadata for a segment is persisted to a separate disk file that is loaded into memory at startup for fast lookups without scanning the segment.
+To retrieve a vector, \sysname queries the in-memory chunk metadata to locate the target block, issues a single disk read for the block, and decompresses the target vector.
 This three-level hierarchy (segment$\rightarrow$chunk$\rightarrow$block) bounds the metadata memory footprint while preserving efficient random access.